-Is There Really a Future to Equity Release?
+Is There Long-Term Suitability for Equity Release?

 The long-term suitability of equity release is under the microscope of many people in the UK.
 Why?
 Because some consumers couldn’t move to an alternative plan that was more suitable for them.
-The solution might be to set up better terms and regulations on equity release products to be more long-term for stakeholders.
+The solution might be to set up better terms and regulations on equity release products to become more long-term for stakeholders.

 So, what can the solution be?
-Some sort of hybrid product?
-Maybe you’ve asked for an equity release advice from a professional financial adviser?
+Some hybrid product?
+Maybe you’ve asked for equity release advice from a professional financial adviser?